 “As a person who excels in a dynamic environment, I am happy that no two days are the same.
 I am currently rotating across the Operations Team which involves shadowing various members of the team to attain an extensive understanding of the power plant and how it is run efficiently.
 I particularly enjoyed the lime project where I was involved in the optimisation of the plant operation through formulating a technical methodology and conducting data analysis to gauging the efficacy of different lime types within the plant’s lime stream.”

-Michael joined us in 2017 as a Trainee Graduate – Information Technology
+Kenneth joined us in 2017 as a Trainee Graduate – Engineer

 “I had no idea how much engineering and chemical engineering was involved in the Waste & Recycling business and can see the industry becoming increasingly ‘on the radar’ for graduates with a scientific background.”